Esri/arcgis-maps-sdk-java-samples/tiled_layers/export-vector-tiles/README.md

 ## Additional information

 Vector tiles have high drawing performance and smaller file size compared to regular tiled layers, due to consisting solely of points, lines, and polygons.
-However, in the ArcGIS Runtime API they cannot be displayed in scenes.
+However, in the ArcGIS Maps SDKs for Native Apps, they cannot be displayed in scenes.

 ## Tags